oracle-livelabs/oci/oci-stack-monitoring-fundamentals/together/together.md

 	Finally, you can review the health of the underlying hosts using the **Host tier**.
 In this screenshot you can see a spike in cpu and a small drop in memory.

-	Reviewing the database tier in context with the host tier, we can see the transactions in the database dropped then immediatley spiked.
+	Reviewing the database tier in context with the host tier, we can see the transactions in the database dropped then immediately spiked.
 At the same time, the host CPU jumped and the memory utilization dropped.
 This is a great example of provide performance context across the application stack.

 	![EBS Stack View, highlighting the database and host technology tiers](images/4-6-together.png " ")